rarellanoc/reconsider_blog/landing/content/ig.md

-Title: The world may be a welcoming place
+Title: ig
 Date: 2025-01-10 16:54
 status: hidden

+## The world may be a welcoming place

 Hello traveler, let’s work right away.